epiphany-platform/m-azure-kubernetes-service/README.md

 # Run example

-You can run example of AzBI and AzKS module using files in `examples` directory.
+You can run example of AzBI and AzKS module using files in the `examples` directory.

 ```shell
 cd examples/basic_flow